Concerned about immigration case delays? Learn how much worry is justified and what steps you can take.

 Asylum-Seekers in Immigration Court Proceedings

 Asylum seekers are in a very vulnerable position when appearing in immigration court.
 In particular, they have to wait for a decision an average of four years and a half.
-It is a daunting task to manage the docket where more than 660,000 people are waiting to be heard by a judge.
-The impact on these applicants is very cruel, including family disruption, economic struggle (as almost none of them can get a job with the permit), and constant anxiety about being repatriated to the very country they are trying to escape from.
+Managing a backlog of over 660,000 cases awaiting a judge is daunting.
+This situation creates significant hardships for applicants, including family disruptions, economic struggles (since most cannot work without a permit), and ongoing anxiety about being sent back to the countries they are fleeing.

 Unpacking the Causes of Immigration Processing Delays